otazniksk/powershell-tools/doc/wsl-backup-and-compress.md

 7. Older backups beyond the specified count will be automatically deleted.

+### Logging and Error Handling

+The script includes detailed logging to track the progress and status of the backup process.
+Logs are stored in a specified directory for future reference and troubleshooting.
+Additionally, error handling is implemented to manage exceptions and provide meaningful error messages to the user.

 ## Example

 Here's an example command to run the script: